-Borrowers apply for the FHA Streamline Refinance Program through approved lenders such as banks, mortgage banks, mortgage brokers and credit unions.
-These approved lenders make sure that applicants meet program eligibility requirements and qualify for the loan according to the FHA's borrower qualification policies.
-Even if your current lender offers FHA streamline refinances you are not obligated to work with that lender when you refinance and you should shop your mortgage business to find the mortgage with the best terms.
-Click on a lender in the table below or INTEREST RATES to contact lenders about the FHA Streamline Refinance Mortgage Program.
+You apply for the FHA Streamline Refinance Program with approved lenders such as banks, mortgage banks, mortgage brokers and credit unions.
+These approved lenders make sure that applicants meet program eligibility requirements and qualify for the loan according to FHA loan requirements.
+Even if your current lender offers FHA streamline refinances you are not obligated to work with that lender when you refinance and you should shop your mortgage business to find the best loan terms.

 We review the key FHA Streamline Refinance Program eligibility guidelines below:

 To qualify for the FHA streamline refinance program borrowers must be current on their mortgage and not delinquent.

 Borrowers cannot have any missed or late mortgage payments within the three months prior to applying for the FHA Streamline Refinance.

 The mortgage you refinance must be an FHA loan.
 If you do not have an FHA mortgage you can still refinance your existing loan with a new FHA mortgage but you cannot use the streamline refinance program.

 Borrowers must currently live in the property being refinanced.

 New Monthly Mortgage Payment and Net Tangible Benefit

 According to FHA Streamline Refinance guidelines, your new loan must provide a "net tangible benefit."
 This basically means that your new mortgage must result in a lower monthly mortgage payment than your current FHA loan, unless you are refinancing an adjustable rate mortgage (ARM) into a fixed rate mortgage.
 If you are refinancing an ARM into a fixed rate mortgage, your monthly payment may increase moderately as a trade-off for the increased certainty a fixed rate mortgage provides borrowers.